Kursenieki language

 The Kursenieki language (Kursenieki: kursineeki wahloda; kursenieku valoda; Nehrungskurisch; kuršininkų kalba) or Curonian language of the Curonian isthmus (kurische Sprache der Kurischen Nehrung) is a dialect of the Latvian language spoken by the Kursenieki of the Curonian Spit, a thin strip of land stretching between southwestern Lithuania and the Kaliningrad exclave of Russia.

 In the process of various migrations of the 14th–17th centuries, partially assimilated Curonians who were already speaking a Latvian dialect settled along the Curonian Spit in East Prussia and gradually developed a distinct identity becoming known as Kursenieki.

 Influences and vocabulary

 The Kursenieki language was influenced by Old Prussian, Low German, High German and the Samogitian language successively, and by the end of the 18th century new Curonian dialects had formed, with the dialect of the Curonian Spit being notably distinct, due to its isolation from the mainland.
 A Kursenieki vocabulary published in 1927 shows that 60% of Curonian words were the same as Latvian, 26% were loanwords from German (either Low German or High German), and 13% were borrowed from Lithuanian dialects.
-The Kursenieki language was mutually intelligible with Latvian, especially its southwestern dialects.
+The Kursenieki language is mutually intelligible with Latvian, especially its southwestern dialects.